nkashyap01/Internshala-Assignment-2/Readme.md

 Clone this repository to your local machine.
 Navigate to the project directory.
 Run npm install to install dependencies.
-Run npm start to start the development server.
+Run npm dev to start the development server.
-Open your web browser and go to http://localhost:3000 to view the website.
+Open your web browser and go to http://localhost:5173 to view the website.

 ### Packages

-1. react-icons
+react-icons